 So, what exactly is overthinking disorder?
 We all get sucked into obsessive thoughts sometimes, but when this starts to consume our lives it turns into a serious, chronic problem.
 Some people are more likely than others to suffer this problem.
 For example, those with a history of anxiety disorder.
 After all, scientists know that overthinking activates the same parts of the brain that are involved in fear and anxiety.

-- You self-medicate.
-Studies on overthinking disorder suggest you might turn to drugs, alcohol, food or other external ways of regulating your emotions.
+Studies on overthinking disorder suggest you might turn to drugs, alcohol, food, or other external ways of regulating your emotions.
 This is because you don’t feel able to calm down using our internal resources.

-- You don’t trust your own judgment.
 You second-guess yourself on everything from what you’re wearing to where you’re going, what you’re saying and how you come across to others.
-You may rely on others to reassure you that your judgment is sound.
+Plus, you may rely on others to reassure you that your judgment is sound.